Trending Topics

 There is nothing more effective for building trust than personal, positive contacts between the police and those they protect and serve

-It may be too late to execute a plan for National Night Out this year, but if your agency is participating, make it big.
+It may be too late to execute a plan for National Night Out on Tuesday, August 6, but if your agency is participating, make it big.
 If your agency isn’t participating, you can still commit to community outreach.

 Police agencies and individual officers need to be proactive in reminding their public of the efficiency, value and compassion that continues despite the heat and critique.
 Remembering that most Americans still trust and respect their police officers is critical to rebutting the sour narratives from politicians and critics who have led the country down the path to increased crime and division.